 - an awareness of the basic structure of mathematics by an appreciation of the nature and inter-relationship of the various strands of mathematics

 Mathematics is compulsory in Years 7 to 10.
-In Years 11 and 12, students can choose to study Mathematics General, Mathematics, Mathematics (Extension 1) and Mathematics (Extension 2).
+In Years 11 and 12, students can choose to study Mathematics Standard 1 & 2, Mathematics Advanced, Mathematics (Extension 1) and Mathematics (Extension 2).

 In Years 7 to 10 students are assessed through Mid Year and End of Year examinations which are structured in such a way as to allow students to achieve at their own level.
 The examinations are attempted by all students.